-On 31 January 2014, the NSW Government passed the Mining Amendment (ICAC Operations Jasper and Acacia) Act 2014 (NSW) (Mining Amendment Act), cancelling Exploration Licence 7270 (EL 7270) with no compensation payable to NuCoal.
+On 31 January 2014, the NSW Government passed the Mining Amendment (ICAC Operations Jasper and Acacia) Act 2014 (NSW) (Mining Amendment Act), cancelling EL7270, with no compensation payable to NuCoal or its shareholders.
 The legislation was passed following an inquiry by the Independent Commission Against Corruption (ICAC).